I’ve been involved in several MLM business and I tried to accomplish my dreams in the MLM Industry.

 Is It Possible To Be Successful In The MLM Industry?

 Studies show that 95% to 99% of people in the MLM industry won’t make a dime.

 - Is it because the whole structure is a mess?

 - Is it because I didn’t try hard enough?

 I can speak for myself and say that I did try, but I was more focused on the money rather than building a business.

 I wasn’t passionate about the products they wanted me to sell or the way the MLM industry have you build a business.

-How motivating is it to call people on a daily basis to get them to join something that they really don’t want to?
+How motivating is it to call people on a daily basis to get them to join something that you really don’t want to either?

 Why do people join MLM businesses?

-Most of us come across a friend or family member and they somehow convinced us one way or another to join a business.
+Most of us come across a friend or family member and they somehow convinced us one way or another to join an MLM business.